 There is a lockdown.
 Schools have closed for all except the children of keyworkers, with a rota of teachers.
-Parents are home-schooling their children, teaching English, among other subjects .
+Parents are home-schooling their children by teaching English, and all the other subjects.

 The pupils who I used to teach face-to-face have moved over to online tuition.
 I have been learning how to use Zoom, and how to share resources using screenshare.

-To give you some sort of context, in case you haven’t read my blog posts before, I write about my freelance business.
-I have been proofreading and tutoring since I left classroom teaching in 2016.
-This is the third post I have written about teaching and tutoring: I write about my experiences of tuition generally; and about how I teach Maths.
+I write about my freelance business.
+I have been providing proofreading and tutoring services since I left classroom teaching in 2016.
+This is part of the blog series I have written about education, teaching and tuition – the others being Why I Tutor and How I teach Maths.

-For the last four months my time has been spent following the CIEP (Chartered Institute of Editing and Proofreading) proofreading mentoring course, providing primary tuition, and editing a local monthly charity magazine.
+Recently (2020), my time has been spent following the Chartered Institute of Editing and Proofreading (CIEP) proofreading mentoring course being mentored, providing primary tuition, and editing a local monthly charity magazine.
 Now the coronavirus pandemic is happening.
-It’s time to take stock.

 When I teach English to primary school children, I could be covering anything up to six areas of skills.
 They are: